raveintospace/RickMortyTest/README.md

 This project implements an MVVM (Model-View-ViewModel) architecture, structured into four distinct main layers:

 - Data Layer: Handles API communication.
 - Domain Layer: Defines repositories and use cases.
-- Model Layer: Contains the data structures used throughout the app.
+Includes the models layer, that contains the data structures used throughout the app.
 - Presentation Layer: Includes ViewModels and UI components.

 The MVVM pattern ensures a clear separation of concerns: